georgebyte/georgebyte.com/_drafts/state-management-in-angular-with-observable-store-services.md

 }
 {% endhighlight %}

 The store's state (`_state$`) is a RxJS `BehaviorSubject`.
 Changing the state means pushing new state object into the `_state$` stream via the `setState` method.
-Interested entities can subscribe to state updates by subscribing to the `$state` property.
+Interested entities can subscribe to state updates by subscribing to the `state$` property.
 It is also possible to get the current state via the `state` property without subscribing to state updates.

-`Store` class provides a unified interface for all features' store services to extend.
+`Store` class provides a **unified interface** for all features' store services to extend.
 In the next section we'll have a look at how to use the abstract `Store` class to implement an example feature store service.

 ## Features' stores